-In the contemporary world, democracies are under siege; authoritarian regimes are on the rise.
-Even in the U.S., we have seen losing candidates contest election outcomes.
-U.S. government efforts to promote democracy abroad have failed in Iraq and Afghanistan and run into reverses elsewhere.
-In this global context, we might raise questions like:
+In the contemporary world, democracies are under siege across the globe, and authoritarian regimes are on the rise.
+In this global context, we can raise questions like:

 - Does it matter whether a regime is democratic?
 What is democracy good for? - Are there certain conditions that are necessary to establish democratic regimes? - Are there combinations of institutions that are particularly prone to failure? - Can democracies be established in highly unequal or diverse societies? - Why do democratic governments fail?